 Pressland is not building a centralized database that’s vulnerable to attack, manipulation and other abuses.
-Indeed, by using blockchain technology, we’re creating a distributed ledger that’s auditable, editable and maintained by the network itself.
+Indeed, we’re creating a distributed index that’s auditable, editable and maintained by the network itself.
 Openness and accountability are inherent in our design.

 If we detect any actions that violate our strict Terms of Service — by the Department of Homeland Security, other public agencies or any private interest — we will take immediate steps to publicly and permanently discontinue their access to our data.